abdullahMohamed13/titan-MMA-gym/README.md

 # WHAT THE HELL IS TITAN MMA GYM? 😡😡
 ok ok chill!
-This is a mock-up booking system that allows you to book MMA (Mixed Martial Arts) classes
+This is a mock-up booking system that allows you to book MMA (Mixed Martial Arts) classes.
+You sign in via our beautiful sign in page and boom, now you can book any class that you want.
+You will also receive confirmation via email.
+After that you can head to your dashboard and switch to any other plan you want [or cancel your current plan 😭].

-## UI features:
+## ✨UI features:

 1. Home Page
 - Hero section with promo video
-- Overview of what the gym offers (About the gym, Classes, FAQ section)
+- Overview of what the gym offers (About the gym, Routines, FAQ section, Newsletter Subscription section)

 2. Classes Page:
 - List of available classes (e.g., MMA, Muay Thai, Wrestling, Striking)